night-slayer18/multibridge/EXAMPLE.md

 # Example Usage of MultiBridge

-This example demonstrates how to use the `multibrige` package in a Node.js backend project to perform CRUD operations using multiple databases.
+This example demonstrates how to use the `multibridge` package in a Node.js backend project to perform CRUD operations using multiple databases.
 We will use MongoDB for authentication (login/signup) and MySQL for CRUD operations related to a TODO app.

 ## Prerequisites